jyotibikash/apache-kafka-docker/README.md

 ```
 **Notice here we have different ports added for producer and consumer but this is managed by the zookeeper which is the leader node and which are workers.
 So the message will flow to the leader and then the leader will flow the messages to the workers.
 Each of the messages are replicated thrice as replica is 3.**

-### Lets do some fault-tolerance test by shutting down the bootstrap-server 2 listening on 9094
+### Lets do some fault-tolerance test by shutting down the broker 2 listening on 9094
 once we shut it down then lets see the description of the topic.
 ```
 bin/kafka-topics.sh --describe --topic my-first-topic --zookeeper localhost:2181
 ```
 Topic: my-first-topic   PartitionCount: 1       ReplicationFactor: 3    Configs:
     Topic: my-first-topic   Partition: 0    Leader: 3       Replicas: 3,1,2  *Isr: 3,1*
-Zookeeper found the broker number 2 is unhealthy and so though the replicas are 3,1,2 but the in-sync-replicas are 2 and thats 3,1.
+Zookeeper found the broker number 2 is unhealthy and updated the in-sync-replicas to 2 and thats 3,1.

-*Also after we restart it again it will show like this.*
+*Also after we restart the broker2 again it will show like this.*
 ```
 bin/kafka-topics.sh --describe --topic my-first-topic --zookeeper localhost:2181
 ```